Naleeee/Naleeee/README.md

 Web developer
 -------------

-I've been learning to code since 5 years at Epitech now, I discovered a real passion for development and particularly web.
+I've been learning to code since 5 years at Epitech now, I discovered a real passion for IT and particularly software development.

 - 🌍  I'm based in France
 - 🖥️  See my portfolio at [nathanlemale.com](http://nathanlemale.com)